tnhu/jsface/README.md

-jsFace is another framework to facilitate Object Oriented Programming (OOP) in JavaScript.
+jsFace is a framework to facilitate Object Oriented Programming (OOP) in JavaScript.
 It is designed to work on both server and client side JavaScript.

 jsFace has some cool features like method overloading, type checking, Aspect Oriented Programming (AOP), and profiling.
 It came out when I developed an ExtJS-liked UI framework using jQuery.
-The combination of jsFace and jQuery results a solid foundation to build reusable UI components.

 Get started
 -----------